CPAN-Security/security.metacpan.org/docs/glossary.md

 ### Life-cycle Phase

 > 1. (NTIA-2021) The stage in the software life-cycle where an SBOM is generated (e.g. from source, at the time of build or packaging, or from a built executable).
+> 1. (CycloneDX-2024) Lifecycles communicate the stage(s) in which data in the BOM was captured.
+>     * Different types of data may be available at various phases of a lifecycle, such as the Software Development Lifecycle (SDLC), IT Asset Management (ITAM), and Software Asset Management (SAM).
+>     * Thus, a BOM may include data specific to or only obtainable in a given lifecycle.
+> 1. (CPANSec-2025) The stage in a software life, from conception as an idea to deprecation and decommissioning.
+>     * Many different software "stages" or "phases" can be found throughout it's life, so calling something a "Life-cycle Phase" isn't always easily distinguishable.
+>     * Application life-cycle phases, Publishing life-cycle phases, Packaging life-cycle phases, SBOM life-cycle phases, etc.
 >
 > (Ref: [NTIA-2021](#references-and-terms))
 >